Aryann29104/ahmedabad-realestate-analysis-2026/README.md

 # 🏠 Ahmedabad Real Estate Analysis 2026

-> Scraped, analysed, and visualised 1,105 live property listings across 10 Ahmedabad localities to answer one question: **where should you buy a flat in Ahmedabad in 2026?**
+> Scraped, analysed, and visualised 1,105 live property listings across 10 Ahmedabad Diverse localities to answer one question: **where should you buy a flat in Ahmedabad in 2026?**

 ---